Need to know

 In Victoria, a funeral home must give a clear price list of all the funeral goods and services it provides – including those for a basic funeral option – to anyone who asks.

-The draft NSW Fair Trading Regulation 2019 goes a step further, proposing that funeral providers clearly display the price of each of their goods and services, as well as their cheapest package, at their operating locations and on their websites.
+The recently updated NSW Fair Trading Regulation 2019 goes a step further, requiring funeral providers to clearly display the price of each of their goods and services, as well as their cheapest package, at their operating locations and on their websites.

 CHOICE pushes for reform

-In a submission on the draft regulation to the NSW Department of Customer Service, we've recommended that funeral directors be required to provide prices for specific items that are currently lumped together in the professional service fee, and indicate which items are legally required to cremate or bury a body, to help consumers identify any add-ons.
+In a submission to the NSW Department of Customer Service, we recommended that funeral directors be required to provide prices for specific items, including those currently lumped together in the professional service fee, to help consumers understand and compare costs.

 Increasingly, companies are also using another avenue to make money: offering the option to pay for a funeral ahead of time.
 In part 3 of our investigation, we look at the pitfalls of prepaid funerals.